 Discrimination (See Equal Employment Opportunity)

 The Broward County Board of County Commissioners recognizes that there are many individuals who establish and maintain a significant personal, emotional and economic relationship with another individual, often living in a committed family relationship, outside the bounds of traditional marriage.
-As such, the County has created a system for such relationships to be registered and recognized.
-In addition, the County extends certain employee benefits to the registered domestic partners of Broward County employees.
+The County has created a system for such relationships to be registered and recognized and extends certain employee benefits to the registered domestic partners of Broward County employees.
 County employees can elect insurance coverage for their domestic partner and use all forms of leave provided by the County to care for their domestic partner or the dependent of the domestic partner, as applicable.
-When a Declaration of Domestic partnership is recorded with the Broward County Records Division, it becomes a public record and can be viewed by anyone.
+When a Declaration of Domestic Partnership is recorded with the Broward County Records, Taxes, and Treasury Division, it becomes a public record and can be viewed by anyone.
 Domestic partners must meet the following requirements to register their partnership:

 - Each party must be at least 18 years old and competent to contract

-- Neither person may be married nor a partner in another domestic partner relationship
+- Neither person may be married or a partner in another domestic partner relationship

 - Neither person’s consent to the domestic partner relationship may be obtained by force, duress or fraud

 - Each person must agree to be jointly responsible for each other’s basic food and shelter

 - Both parties must be domiciled in Broward County or one of the parties must be employed by the Broward County Board of County Commissioners